 Code language: PHP (php)

-Doesn’t seem as easy as the WPF version.
-It’s a long code then compared to WPF, even if you can’t see them along with the design also, you will have to open the .designer.cs file to see and find them.
+It doesn’t seem as easy as the WPF version.
+It’s a long code compared to WPF.
+Also, you can’t see them along with the design; you will have to open the .designer.cs file to see and find them.

 XAML Tips For WPF:

 * Remember to keep controls inside a portion.
-This is because, if you don’t use grid, you won’t have control to change the location of the controls.
+Without a grid, you won’t be able to change the location of the controls.

 * If you are using a container(Like ‘GroupBox’), and some controls inside it(Like ‘Button’), then the margin property of the button should position from inside the container, not from the main form’s root position.